 One of the simple, yet stunning sites we saw on today’s journey was a soaring eagle, it came down really close and obviously had his eyes on something.

 As well as the British and French settlers, there must have been some Swiss, because we saw a sign for Berne and passed through Geneva.
 We eventually came to a town called Alpine and there is no guessing why it got the name.
-ALthough no snow whilst we were travelling through, the whole area looked very much like an Alpine region with loads of fir trees as far as the eye could see on the hills and mountains.
-We followed snake river, which I assume gets its name from the way it roams around the hills and not that there are snakes on every turn!
+Although there was no snow whilst we were travelling through, the whole area looked very much like an Alpine region with loads of fir trees as far as the eye could see on the hills and mountains.
+We followed Snake River, which I assume gets its name from the way it winds around the hills and not that there are snakes on every turn!

-Can easily imagine the early settlers in their wagon trains – place looks no different apart from the roads and a few buildings
+Can easily imagine the early settlers in their wagon trains – the place looks no different apart from the roads and a few buildings.

 Carrying along the US89 at Hoback about 13 miles short of Jackson, we came to our first roundabout, which out here is known as a traffic circle.